What Triggers Chocolate Cravings? Here’s the Surprising Truth

 • Foods high in sugar

-If you find yourself craving chocolate often, it may be a good idea to take a closer look at your diet and make some changes.
-Eating more whole foods, like fruits, vegetables, and lean protein, and cutting back on sugary and processed foods may help reduce your cravings.
+If you find yourself craving chocolate often, it may be a good idea to examine your diet and make some changes.
+Eating more whole foods, like fruits, vegetables, and lean protein, and cutting back on sugary and processed foods may help reduce cravings.

-In addition to paying attention to your diet, there are other things you can do to curb cravings, like getting enough sleep, managing stress, and exercising regularly.
-Taking these steps may help you stick to your healthy eating goals and avoid overeating chocolate.
+In addition to paying attention to your diet, you can also curb cravings by getting enough sleep, managing stress, and exercising regularly.
+These steps may help you stick to your healthy eating goals and avoid overeating chocolate.

 So why am I constantly craving chocolate?

-In other words, if you are constantly craving chocolate you’re probably experiencing multiple of the above factors simultaneously!
+In other words, if you constantly crave chocolate, you’re probably experiencing multiple of the above factors simultaneously!

-Emotional eating: You’re eating chocolate to distract yourself or to calm yourself down from stressful situations.
-Have you ever felt the craving for chocolate right before a big work project was due?
+Emotional eating: You’re eating chocolate to distract or calm yourself from stressful situations.
+Have you ever felt the chocolate craving right before a big work project was due?
 This is an example of chocolate procrastination!

-Nutritional deprivation: Chocolate has a lot of calories so if you’re trying to eat too healthy it’s possible that you are not eating enough.
-While your stomach may not be growling, you might not be satisfied either.
+Nutritional deprivation: Chocolate has a lot of calories, so if you’re trying to eat too healthy, it’s possible that you are not eating enough.
+While your stomach may not growling, you might not be satisfied.

-Some chocolate cravings are normal and to be expected, but if they are constant and persistent there are some underlying emotional and nutritional factors both impact you.
+Some chocolate cravings are usual and to be expected, but if they are constant and persistent, some underlying emotional and nutritional factors impact you.

 How to Curb Chocolate Cravings